explodinglabs/jsonrpcserver/doc/api.md

 Adds log handlers, to log all requests and responses to stderr.

-**debug**

-If True, more information is included in error responses, such as an exception message. *For ApiError, this value is ignored.* Default is *False*.

 **trim_log_values**

 Show abbreviated requests and responses in logs.
 Default is *False*.